palashsarkar18/opening-hours/README.md

   values.
 * The `OpeningHours` class comprises days of the week as attributes.
 Each day comprises list of `TimeInfo` objects.
     * If a day contains empty list, this implies the restaurant is closed on that day.
-    * If a day contains on `TimeInfo` object with default values, this implies that the restaurant has no information on that day.
+    * If a day contains a list of only one `TimeInfo` object with default values, this implies that the restaurant has no information on that day.
+    * The array of opening hours in JSON structure is sorted in ascending order based on the list of TimeInfo objects' `value`.
+* The server checks if each opening time is followed by a closing time, either on the same day, or the next day.
+Otherwise, the server produces an error message.

 ### Test
 * Run test with `pytest`